metaterminal/metaterminal.fyi/content/puzzles/_index.md

 I have marked a few puzzles that I am particularly proud of in *italics*.

+### Brown Puzzlehunt (2025)

+[Brown Puzzlehunt](https://www.brownpuzzlehunt.com/) was two puzzlehunts in a trenchcoat: an in-person puzzlehunt located in Providence, Rhode Island, with physical puzzles, events, and a runaround; and a fully remote online-only puzzlehunt run one week later.

+I acted as Puzzle Director, with final editorial say on all puzzles in the hunt.
+I also wrote a number of puzzles, and helped the technical team with some web development and puzzle post-production.

 ### MIT Mystery Heist (2024)

 [MIT Mystery Heist](https://mitmysteryheist.com) was a set of puzzles written by the Providence Crime Syndication, as a prelude to the [2025 MIT Mystery Hunt](https://www.mitmh2025.com/).